To bump-and-run or not to bump-and-run, that is the question

 * Seven-time and defending NASCAR Cup champion Jimmie Johnson is definitely not a fan of the bump-and-run.

-“I’m so bad with the bump and run it’s a bump and crash,” Johnson said with a laugh.
+“I’m so bad with the bump and run it’s a bump and crash,” Johnson said.
 “I found that for me personally it takes more time to set-up a soft nudge to move someone than it is just to pass them.

 “I never knew that I picked his tires up off the ground, felt terrible and then unfortunately, when I was shopping the next day for groceries, I saw him in the produce section.
 I thought that man was going to beat me to death with a head of lettuce and chase me around in the produce section.
 So, at that point, I figured I just better worry about passing people instead of trying to move them.”